evanrs/redux-namespace/README.md

 helps you connect your component with a trivial key value store.
 To solve the some the of the basic problems of view state after routing.

-You can use Redux Namespace relies on React Redux for connecting to the store and returns two new methods `select` and `assign`.
-To put a value in the namespace you call `assign(key, value)`, to get it back call `select(key)`.
-And, to get all the values in the namespace call `select()` without any parameters.
+### Why store component state outside the component?
+To get the incredible time traveling super powers provided by complete hydration in your app state.
+Time travel is fun, play with [this](http://todo.cmyk.nyc).

+Redux Namespace builds on [React Redux](https://www.npmjs.com/package/react-redux/), but with two new methods: ```select``` and ```assign``` along with `dispatch`.
+Calling `assign(key, value)` puts a value in your namespace and `select(key)` gets it out.
+Calling `select()` with no parameters returns the entire namespace.

-To connect your components with their own namespace use `namespace.connect`.
+Connecting your components with their own namespace is trivial.
+Use it like React Redux, but forget about writing the selectors.
 ```js
 export namespace.connect('route/namespace')(Component)
 ```

-#### Why store component state outside the component?
-To get the incredible time traveling super powers provided by complete hydration in your app state.
-Time travel is fun, play with [this](http://todo.cmyk.nyc).

 ## Installation